 The button activates the 911’s optional sport exhaust system, perhaps one of the most aggressive sport mode exhausts out there and definitely one of the loudest I’ve tested.
-When flipped on, the exhaust’s sound transforms from a refined mechanical note to Hulk-smash angry with rumbling, gargles and spurts of popping on deceleration.
+When switched on, the exhaust’s sound transforms from a refined mechanical note to Hulk-smash angry with engine rumbling, gargles and spurts of popping on deceleration.

-Not only is the exhaust mode activated by the driver, but it can also open up automatically when the 911’s Sport mode is activated.
-To hear the standard and sport exhaust in action, visit Porsche’s website here for sound clips of both systems.
+Not only is the exhaust mode option activated by the driver, but it can also open up automatically when the 911’s Sport mode is activated.
+To hear the standard and sport exhaust in action, visit Porsche’s website for sound clips of both systems.